hksung/ASC-analyzer/README.md

 ## Citation

-- If you use the ASC analyzer, please cite:
+- If you use the ASC analyzer, please cite the following paper:
   - Sung, H., & Kyle, K. (2025).
 [ASC Analyzer: A Python package for measuring argument structure construction usage in English texts](./docs/Sung_Kyle_CxG+NLP_manuscript.pdf).
 In *Proceedings of the 2nd Workshop on Construction Grammars and NLP (CxGs+NLP).* [[Poster]](./docs/Sung_Kyle_poster.pdf)

-- If you use the ASC tagger (e.g., `--print-asc`, `--save-asc-output`), please cite:
+- If you use the ASC tagger (e.g., `--print-asc`, `--save-asc-output`), please cite the following paper:
   - Sung, H., & Kyle, K. (2024).
 [Leveraging Pre-trained Language Models for Linguistic Analysis: A Case of Argument Structure Constructions](https://aclanthology.org/2024.emnlp-main.415/). *Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP).*

 # License